 Talking at the carnival.

 Now, it's way too much to expect Peter to sit on what is surely the single most important story of the entire history of the planet earth, so it's no surprise that he beelines to his editors with Jeannie's horrifying story.
 All the writers and editors crowd into the pressroom to talk over how they will get the news out.
-The crux of Jeannie's story is that the scientists at the Met Center say that "the nutation of the earth has changed"!
+The crux of Jeannie's story is that the scientists at the MoD say that "the nutation of the earth has changed"!
 Nutation, google tells me, is a slight irregular motion in the axis of rotation of a largely axially symmetric object, such as a planet" (google further informs me that Tom Jones reportedly insured his chest hair for $7 million).
 There's an 11 degree variation in the tilt of the earth, east to west, caused most likely by the dual nuclear blasts at opposite poles.
 [Editor Pam: This seems really unlikely, or should I say impossible, but if you accept that the atomic bomb created a host of giant monsters whose only desire is to stomp Tokyo, I suppose you have to accept this.]
 This will cause massive changes in the world's climate zones and civilization-altering rises and falls in temperatures.
 "Stupid crazy irresponsible bastards", says Bill glumly, and we agree.

 Showing on a globe what's happening.